• Loading stock data...

 Reports began trickling out Wednesday that Paul had been feuding with team brass.

-Ex-Clippers guard Lou Williams, who was on the team after Paul’s initial stint in Los Angeles, said on the Run It Back show said Paul had been “holding people accountable” in the organization to the point that he even had to apologize to the team for his criticisms.
+Ex-Clippers guard Lou Williams, who was on the team after Paul’s initial stint in Los Angeles, said on the Run It Back show that Paul had been “holding people accountable” in the organization to the point that he even had to apologize to the team for his criticisms.

-ESPN also reported that Paul’s leadership style “clashed” with the team, and was “not on speaking terms with head coach Tyronn Lue for several weeks.”
+ESPN also reported that Paul’s leadership style “clashed” with the team, and he was “not on speaking terms with head coach Tyronn Lue for several weeks.”
 NBA insider Chris Haynes reported that Paul requested to meet with Lue weeks ago, but the coach refused a meeting.

 Frank then traveled to Atlanta to tell Paul that the team was done with him.